 Dietetics is a profession concerned with the science and practice of human nutritional care.
 A registered dietitian nutritionist (RDN) is an allied medical professional who puts into practice the science and art of food and nutrition in the service of people, individuals, families and communities.
 In Ohio, a registered dietitian must also be a licensed dietitian (LD).

-Laura’s story >
+Alexa’s story >

 The first step in becoming a registered and licensed dietitian nutritionist is to complete a baccalaureate degree in an accredited dietetics curriculum, which Bluffton provides.